 I chose to come to Ambrose because of the decline in academic standards and rigor in mathematics education and lack of morals in the public schools.
 Our boys have attended this school and have developed into critical thinkers and solid believers in their faith in Christ.
 I desire to be a part of a community that develops these attributes in the classical Christian environment.
 My calling is to develop a strong math curriculum that builds confidence and conceptual understanding in mathematics.

 I am married to Timothy Pauls, pastor of Good Shepherd Lutheran Church.
-We have two boys - Nathan, who attends West Point Military Academy and Noah, who is currently a senior at Ambrose.
+We have two boys - Nathan, who is a graduate of West Point Military Academy and Noah, who is currently a student at MIT.

 Church Affiliation: Lutheran Church Missouri-Synod